devaslanphp/ng-tailwind-starter/README.md

 This is a starter project based on an Angular architecture and TailwindCSS for the design, and many other third party packages.

+## Online demo

+You can check the online demo of this starter here: [Online demo](https://ng-tailwind-starter.herokuapp.com/auth)

 ## Documentation

 You can find a full documentation here: [Documentation](https://devaslanphp.github.io/ng-tailwind-starter/)